 New York City—July 28, 2010

-Both awards were given to basic science studies involving the anterior cruciate ligament (ACL) in the knee and led by Andrew D. Pearle, M.D., of the Sports Medicine and Shoulder Service, who is clinical director of the Computer Assisted Surgery Center.
+Both awards were given to basic science studies involving the anterior cruciate ligament (ACL) in the knee and led by Andrew D. Pearle, M.D., of the Sports Medicine Service, who is clinical director of the Computer Assisted Surgery Center.

 “We are pleased that this national society recognized our basic science work with two prestigious awards,” Dr. Pearle said.
 “Basic science studies are critical to increase the understanding of fundamental processes in the joints and provide important knowledge that can be translated to care in the clinic.”